seekrcentral/seekrflow/docs/tutorials.rst

 files to and from a remote system, as well as managing job submissions with SLURM/PBS scripts can be slow and cumbersome.
-This tutorial shows how to use seekrflow to streamline this process, although care must be taken to ensure that the remote system is configured correctly, and that the Globus endpoints are set up properly.
+This tutorial shows how to use seekrflow to streamline this process, although care must be taken to ensure that the remote system is configured correctly, and that the Globus endpoints are set up properly (unless one wants to use rsync).
 So make sure that all dependences are installed on both the local and remote machines, and that the remote machine is set up as defined in :doc:`getting_started`.

 Step 3.2: Prepare the Configuration JSON Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~